seth-acuitymd/driftctl-action/README.md

 ### How to Contribute

 Should you wish to make a contribution please open a pull request against this repository with a clear description of the change with tests demonstrating the functionality.
-You will also need to agree to the [Contributor Agreement](https://gist.github.com/snyksec/201fc2fd188b4a68973998ec30b57686) before the code can be accepted and merged.